johnston9/la-donut/README.md

 [Back to Table of Content](#table-of-content)

 ### Procfile
-If it isn't already created create a Procfile to tell Heroku to create a web dyno which will run unicorn and serve our django app.
+If it isn't already created create a Procfile to tell Heroku to create a web dyno which will run unicorn and serve our Django app.
 In it put

 web: gunicorn silverDollar.wsgi:application